Plastic colour-coded chopping boards can help avoid cross-contamination of food in your kitchen.

 If you don’t want to use a dishwasher (or don’t have one), wash your boards thoroughly with warm, soapy water (making sure you wash both sides).

 Once they’ve been washed, never use a tea towel to dry your chopping boards.
 Why?
-Because they are a breeding ground for bacteria.
+Because tea towels are a breeding ground for bacteria.
 Bacteria that you’re now spreading all over your lovely, clean boards.
-We recommend using a paper towel to dry your boards, or simply leaving them to air dry on a clean rack.
+We recommend using a paper towel to dry your boards, or simply leaving them to air dry on a clean rack. chopping board colo

 When storing your chopping boards, use a rack that keeps the boards from touching.
 Having the boards touching undermines the entire process of using separate boards in the first place!
 Plus, allowing air to flow around the boards helps keep them dry and clean so you don’t need to wash them before using them again.